harshnative/pySecureCryptos/documentation.md

 # Features

-1. Shuffler - shuffle and unshuffle things based on a seed
+1. <a href="https://www.letscodeofficial.com/documentations/pySecureCryptos_shuffler#/">Shuffler - shuffle and unshuffle things based on a seed</a>

 <br>